88-degrees/Book-of-Changes/appendix02s1.md

 Those represented in line 4 by the strong and weak lines are the ruler and his minister.

-<a id="fn_219"/>[305:XXX](#fr_219) In the Great Symbolism [**Lí ䷝**](e7a6bbli.md) is used in the sense of brightness.
-There was no occasion to refer to its other meaning.
-'The great man' rather confirms the interpretation of the 'double brightness' in the treatise on the [Tuàn](https://ctext.org/book-of-changes/tuan-zhuan) as indicating the ruler.
+<a id="fn_219"/>[305:XXX](#fr_219) In the [Great Symbolism](https://ctext.org/book-of-changes/li2) [**䷝ Lí**](e7a6bbli.md) is used in the sense of brightness.
+There was no occasion to refer to its other meaning. `The great man` rather confirms the interpretation of the `double brightness` in the treatise on the [Tuàn](https://ctext.org/book-of-changes/tuan-zhuan) as indicating the ruler.

 Paragraph 2.
-As yellow is a 'correct' colour, so is the due mean the correct course.
+As yellow is a `correct` colour, so is the due mean the correct course.

-Paragraph 3.
-'The declining sun,' say the [Kāng Xī](https://en.wikipedia.org/wiki/Kangxi_Dictionary) editors, 'is an emblem of the obscuration coming over the virtue of the mind.'
+Paragraph 3. '*The declining sun*,' say the [Kāng Xī](https://en.wikipedia.org/wiki/Kangxi_Dictionary) editors, '*is an emblem of the obscuration coming over the virtue of the mind.*'

-Paragraph 4.
-'None can bear with him' refers to the second part of the symbolism of the line, which is not given here.
+Paragraph 4. '*None can bear with him*' refers to the second part of the symbolism of the line, which is not given here.